BHariKrishnaReddy/SystemDesign_DSA/Design-Patterns.md

 Example Application

-    The pattern can be applied to web pages, where a basic page can be enhanced with various behaviors (like authorization) without creating multiple subclasses for every combination of features.
+* The pattern can be applied to web pages, where a basic page can be enhanced with various behaviors (like authorization) without creating multiple subclasses for every combination of features.
 This reduces complexity and improves maintainability.

+# Behavioural Design Patterns